tylerbrostrom/dotfiles/README.md

 brew bundle install --global
 ```

-> Worry not: On Linux, `brew bundle` will skip cask installs and other MacOS-specific stuff.
-No need for conditional `.Brewfiles` 👌.
+> On Linux, `brew bundle` will skip cask installs and other MacOS-specific stuff.

 ### Get Ready for JavaScriptin'

-Download and install the latest version of Node.js via `n` (Node.js version manager previously installed via Homebrew):
+Download and install the latest version of Node.js via `n` (Node.js version manager previously installed with Homebrew):

 ```sh
 n lts